afrid0315/aws-azure-devops-interview_questions/aws-interviewQuestionsAnswers.md

 Amazon RDS API: Utilize the ModifyDBInstance API call with parameters including the read replica identifier and new settings for scaling.

+#### 39. About umask value?

+#### 40. About swap memory?
+**Answer.** When working on a file in Linux using tools like vi or nano, if the file is abruptly closed due to a network issue or if the Linux machine is reloaded, attempting to reopen the same file for editing may prompt a message indicating that the file already exists in the swap memory.